Majey/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to the previous one. ls -la . .. /boot a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+a script that changes the working directory to the previous one. ls -la . .. /boot a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory